-- Typhoid is endemic in Nepal, with more than 82,000 cases per year. - Nepal's burden of typhoid is most heavily borne by children younger than 15 years of age. - Data show an increase in drug-resistant typhoid in Nepal, regionally, and globally. - TCVs are safe, effective, and WHO-recommended for routine immunization as part of a costeffective, integrated approach to typhoid prevention and control alongside safe water, sanitation, and hygiene interventions. - Nepal plans to introduce TCV into its routine immunization system with support from Gavi.
+- Nepal's burden of typhoid is most heavily borne by children younger than 15 years of age. - Data show an increase in drug-resistant typhoid in Nepal, regionally, and globally. - TCVs are safe, effective, and WHO-recommended for routine immunization as part of a costeffective, integrated approach to typhoid prevention and control alongside safe water, sanitation, and hygiene interventions. - Nepal introduced TCV into its routine immunization system with support from Gavi.

-" Findings from an economic analysis predict that, even in the absence of a Gavi subsidy, a catch-up campaign with TCV could be cost-effective in Nepal.10
+" Findings from an economic analysis predict that, even in the absence of a Gavi subsidy, a catch-up campaign with TCV could be cost-effective in Nepal.